baseonballs/mpower-sitedocs/site-docs/mathematics/elem/number-system/decimal.md

-# Base 10 in Math
+# Decimal and Base 10

 Base 10, also known as the **decimal system**, is the most common number system used in everyday life and is fundamental to elementary math education.
 It's called base 10 because it uses **ten digits** (0 through 9) to represent numbers.